RihabFekii/NGSI-LD-data-model-generator/README.md

 ## Creating an NGSI-LD data model using Swagger:

 To create an NGSI-LD data model it is recommended to use the [Swagger online editor](https://editor.swagger.io/), once you have it save it in a `<datamodel_file>.yaml`

 PS: the models are defined within the Smart Data Models domain.

-This is a template for an NGSI-LD data model
+This is a template for an NGSI-LD data model:

 ```yaml
 ---